Paulkit/Emoticon/README.md

 Assignment project - Emoticon (顏面)

 -- Open in Unity3d version 2017.2.0f3 --</br>
-Can build in all platform
+Can build and run in Windows platform

 </br>